MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md

 - *accept*: set to `application/json`
 - *user-agent*: set `<EDITION>/<PRODUCT VERSION>` for example: `SQL Azure/12.0.2000.8`

 While *user-agent* will always be overwritten by the stored procedure, the *content-type* and *accept* header values can be user defined via the *@headers* parameter.
-Only the media type directive is allowed to be specified in the content-type and specifying the charset or boundary directives is not possible.
+Only the media type directive is allowed to be specified in the content-type and specifying the charset or boundary directives isn't possible.

 #### Request and response payload supported [media types](https://developer.mozilla.org/en-US/docs/Glossary/MIME_type)